joinerda/joinerda.github.io/_posts/2018-12-05-Javaplots.md

 ![Heatmap example](/images/blog_2018_12_05/figure8.png)

-There are fancier plotting packages out there, but I found this approach to be useful for me in my introdcutory Java classes to be able to give my students the ability to plot data we were calculating without having to learn too much about interacting with the graphics system or learning a more complicated profesional grade plotting system.
+There are fancier plotting packages out there, but I found this approach to be useful for me in my introductory Java classes to be able to give my students the ability to plot data we were calculating without having to learn too much about interacting with the graphics system or learning a more complicated professional grade plotting system.

 Let me know if you find this helpful or if you use this for any of your classes or plotting needs!